Top 5 2nd Quarter Trades of Bi - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Bigelow Investment Advisors, LLC reduced their investment in NAS:VCIT by 19,837 shares.
-The trade had a 0.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $81.31.
+During the quarter, Bison Wealth, LLC bought 74,450 shares of ARCA:FLRN for a total holding of 80,514.
+The trade had a 1.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.35.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Bigelow Investment Advisors, LLC reduced their investment in NAS:IGSB by 30,962 shares.
-The trade had a 0.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.77.
+Bison Wealth, LLC reduced their investment in ARCA:VTI by 7,498 shares.
+The trade had a 0.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $205.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Bigelow Investment Advisors, LLC reduced their investment in NAS:IGIB by 24,622 shares.
-The trade had a 0.63% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $51.93.
+During the quarter, Bison Wealth, LLC bought 64,174 shares of ARCA:OVT for a total holding of 165,295.
+The trade had a 0.82% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $22.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.